Canadian Real Estate Trends Are More Important Than "The Numbers"

 I even had the mortgage broker start emailing me properties that were for sale with "good cap rates".

-Well the properties with decent cap rates were hours out of the city and they were in nasty condition.
+Well, the properties with decent cap rates were hours out of the city and they were in nasty condition.
 Real nasty.

 And it finally hit me, these things have good returns because they're cheap.
 And they're cheap because they're dumps.

-And these dumps were in the middle of no where!
+And these dumps were in the middle of nowhere!

-So although the numbers looked good, these properties had vacancies that had to be dealt with, the location was not in a desired market and for my name to be on the property I was going to have to invest in badly needed improvements.
+So although the numbers looked good, these properties had vacancies that had to be dealt with, the location was not in the desired market and for my name to be on the property I was going to have to invest in badly needed improvements.

 This idea of "just show me the numbers" is flawed...